Work samples

 The clouds are another method for me to shape meaning from random shapes and try to force connections even when I know so little.

 The vibrant colors are those of the Colombian flag.
-Though raised in the US, my Latiné identity has shaped my life experience whether I have liked it or not. #Throwback to walking down Baltimore Street after the 2016 election and having a man I did not know shout at me, “You better get your green card together darling because Trump is going to deport all of you.”
+Though raised in the US, my Latiné identity has shaped my life experience whether I have liked it or not. #Throwback to walking down W. Baltimore Street after the 2016 election and having a man I did not know shout at me, “You better get your green card together darling because Trump is going to deport all of you.”

 The title is a lyric borrowed from the Joni Mitchell song, "Both Sides Now."
 As Joni sings, “I really don’t know life at all.”
 My paintings are part of an endless journey to uncover the depths of our own identities.